DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/PipingEngineer/PE-System-Edition.md

 Steps:
 1. Select the "Elements" option in the System Edition tab
 2. Choose your selection method:
-   - **Pre-select in Revit**: Select elements in the Revit model first
+   - **Pre-select in Civil 3D**: Select elements in the Civil 3D model first
    - **Pick from List**: Choose from a list of available elements
    - **Filter by Properties**: Use property filters to select elements

 ![Piping Engineer element selection](../../../assets\images\PipingEngineer\PE-ElementSelection.gif)
-<sub>Note: the version on the image may not reflect the [latest version of Piping Engineer/DiRootsOne](https://diroots.com/revit-plugins/dirootsone/).</sub>
+<sub>Note: the version on the image may not reflect the [latest version of Piping Engineer/DiCivil](https://diroots.com/Civil 3D-plugins/DiCivil/).</sub>

 ### Element Filtering